Submitty/submitty.github.io/_docs/instructor/assignment_configuration.md

   **type:** _string_ or _array of strings_
   **REQUIRED** for ``"compilation"`` testcases

-  _FIXME:  Should we rename/collapse this field to to filename??_
+  _FIXME:  Should we rename/collapse this field to filename??_

 * **field:** ``"command"``